Deriner Dam and Hydroelectric Power Plant (HEPP), Turkey

-Expected to be operational by the end of 2012, Deriner Dam will be the highest dam in Turkey and the third highest dam in the world, with a height of 253m.
+Deriner Dam is the highest dam in Turkey, with a height of 249m.
 The double-curvature concrete arch dam is located on the Coruh River near Artvin province in the north-eastern part of Turkey.

-The underground powerhouse near the dam will consist of four units, with an overall capacity of 670MW.
-The powerhouse will generate 2.118GWh of electrical energy annually once it becomes operational in 2012.
+The underground powerhouse near the dam houses four units, with an overall capacity of 670MW.
+Commissioned in 2013, the powerhouse annually generates 2.118GWh of electricity.

-The project is owned by Turkey's State Hydraulics Works (DSI) and constructed by a consortium led by ERG.
-It is estimated to cost $1,387m.
+The project is owned by Turkey’s State Hydraulics Works (DSI).
+The power plant was constructed by a consortium led by ERG, and required an estimated investment of $1.39m.

 Construction on the dam began in 1998.
-The project work is comprised of constructing the dam's body, rock excavation, diversion tunnel, underground powerhouse, overflow spillways, access roads and internal roads.
+The project work involved constructing the dam’s body, rock excavation, diversion tunnel, underground powerhouse, overflow spillways, access roads and internal roads.

-The concreting work began in 2005 after the excavation process had been completed, but was halted in 2007-2008 due to lack of funding.
-The work was, however, resumed in the last quarter of 2008 and completed in February 2012.
+The concreting work began in 2005 after the completion of excavation process, but was stopped between 2007 and 2008 due to lack of funding.
+However, the work was resumed in the last quarter of 2008 and completed in February 2012.

 The hydroelectric power plant (HEPP)

 The HEPP is located on the right bank of the river near the dam.
-The completely underground powerhouse will feature four vertical Francis turbines and is expected to generate 2.118GWh of electrical energy annually when it becomes operational in 2012.
+The completely underground powerhouse features four vertical Francis turbines and generates 2.118GWh of electrical energy annually.

-The electrical energy generated by the plant will amount to 1.1% of the total energy production in Turkey.
+The electrical energy generated by the plant amounts to 1.1% of the total energy production in Turkey.

-The powerhouse will be 20m wide, 126m long and 45m high.
-The turbines in the plant will be fed with water through a 9m diameter penstock.
-Water from the turbines will then be exited through 74m long tunnels.
+The powerhouse is 20m-wide, 126m-long and 45m-high.
+The turbines in the plant are fed with water through a 9m-diameter penstock.
+Water from the turbines is then exited through 74m-long tunnels.

 The Deriner double-curvature concrete arch dam

-The Deriner dam will be a double-curvature concrete arch dam.
-It is 253m high from the foundation and 202m from the river bed and has a crest elevation of about 397m.
-The dam has a concrete volume of 3.5 million cubic meters.
+The Deriner dam is a double-curvature concrete arch dam.
+It is 249m high from the foundation and 202m from the river bed and has a crest elevation of about 397m.
+The dam has a concrete volume of 3.5 million cubic metres.

 Key players in the Deriner dam project

-Turkey's State Hydraulics Works (DSI) owns the project.
-A consortium consisting of ERG Construction, Technopromexport, Stucky, ALSTOM, Sulzer Hydro and Hydro Vevey is responsible for the construction of the project.
+Turkey’s State Hydraulics Works (DSI) owns the project.
+A consortium comprising ERG Construction, Technopromexport, Stucky, ALSTOM, Sulzer Hydro and Hydro Vevey was responsible for the construction of the project.

-The consortium of Poyry (formerly Electrowatt Engineering) and Dolsar Engineering designed the dam and the powerhouse.
-The consortium is also responsible for providing quality assurance throughout the project.
-The contract is worth approximately $24m.
+The consortium of Poyry (formerly Electrowatt Engineering) and Dolsar Engineering designed the dam and the powerhouse under an approximately $24m contract.
+The consortium was also responsible for providing quality assurance throughout the project.

 Construction work and components of the project